ldavidsp/laravel-sync/README.md

   ],
 ```

-Add the configuration for the production database to `database.php`:
+Add the configuration for the production database to `config/database.php`:

 ```bash
 'live-db' => [